dgouju/DEVWKS-2612/README.md

 list(result)
 ```

- You have now the list of the fields available in the flows datalake you can use!
+ You have now the list of the fields available in the flows Datalake you can use!

 ### Use case
 Let's code a portscan detector.
 First, we have to specify how this can be defined.
 We will use the following assumptions: